 Additionally, instilling characteristics and practices that encompass agility and adaptability, market awareness and enhanced communication promote overall operational effectiveness and efficiency.

-From the threat of COVID-19 to the product and employee shortages that have followed, the current market is up and down depending on the day.
-While the lack of stability is intimidating, the industry has learned a lot from the major disruptions, from where to improve policies and procedures to how diversifying a business model can save money and time ahead of future disruptions.
+While the lack of stability that supply chain disruptions can cause is intimidating, the industry has learned a lot from recent major disruptions, from where to improve policies and procedures to how diversifying a business model can save money and time ahead of future disruptions.
 As members of the supply chain, shippers and their partners now understand more than ever that preparing for the unexpected and improving performance and technology benefits the work of today and the results of tomorrow.